Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 • Limited (Top Spec)

-Most of them come in a Regular Cab (Single Cab), Super Cab (Extra Cab) & Crew Cab (Dual Cab).
-You can contact Ford for a Short Wheel Base (SWB) or Long Wheel Base (LWB) within most models.
+Most come in Regular Cab (Single Cab), Super Cab (Extra Cab) & Crew Cab (Dual Cab).
+The Regular Cab features 2 doors, the Super Cab offers 4 doors with rear-hinged back doors, and the Crew Cab provides 4 full-size doors for maximum accessibility.
+Some models include door-mounted safety features such as side airbags and sensors.
+Short Wheel Base (SWB) or Long Wheel Base (LWB) options available within most models.

 Access to Models in Australia